 Commercial vehicle parking in NYC may suffer a major change

 Commercial vehicle parking in NYC has never been easy.
-Traffic is chaotic, street parking is limited and special rules restricting nighttime parking are a nightmare (no pun intended).
+Traffic is chaotic, street parking is limited, and special rules restricting nighttime parking are a nightmare (no pun intended).

-However, parking is about to get worse if this proposed law is passed by the NYC Council and the Resolution is turned into law by the NY State Legislature.
+However, parking is about to get worse if this proposed law is passed by the NYC Council.
+And the Resolution is turned into law by the NY State Legislature.

 The length of time commercial vehicles can park on an NYC street